A lack of digitisation of consulting processes leads to a serious competitive disadvantage for insurers

 The customer in the digital world

-A glance at today’s digital customers shows that they are surrounded by digital processes, which they use accordingly.
-Language assistants such as Siri or Alexa are used, for example, to control the various smart home systems.
-The user can use voice commands to dim the light in a certain room, regulate the thermostat or set the time when the suction robot is to perform the cleaning.
-But applications such as running apps and similar applications also play an important role in the everyday life of a digital customer.
-Many of these digital standardised processes are now an integral part of everyday life.
+A glance at today’s customers shows that they are surrounded by digital processes, which they use accordingly.
+For exapmle, language assistants such as Siri or Alexa are used, to control the smart home systems.
+The user can use voice commands to dim the lights, regulate the thermostat or set the time when the robot is to perform cleaning.
+Applications, such as fitness apps also play an important role in the everyday life of a digital customer.
+Many of these digital processes are now an integral part of everyday life.

 The digital customer in the insurance world

-If a customer needs dental insurance or home contents insurance, he/she can quickly find the website of different insurers via an internet search and comparison portals.
+If a customer needs dental insurance or home contents insurance, they can quickly research different insurers via an internet search and comparison portals.
 Looking for answers, the customer often does not find the technical solutions demanded and used by other service providers.
 A chat for quick answers or a personal video consultation are also not available.
-Even the possibility of an online transaction is often not possible.
+An online transaction is often not possible.
 Customers, who interact in a digital world, usually do not desire home visits from an agent, nor do they want to fill in and sign paper forms page by page.

 The role of InsurTechs

 With the aid of the Q_PERIOR-Tech Radar we monitor the growth of the InsurTechs business.
 Some of these providers now digitally reproduce the entire consulting process and offer fully digitised insurance policies.
-Acquisition, appointments and the conclusion of contracts are carried out consistently in one process without any media disruptions.
-Chatbots support and intensify customer service by answering simple, repetitive questions and even are used for the sale of policies requiring little explanation, such as travel health insurance or car insurance.
+The full contract lifecircle is carried out consistently in one process without any media disruptions.
+Chatbots support and intensify customer service by answering simple, repetitive questions and even are used for the sale of simple, such as travel health insurance or car insurance.
 InsurTechs are agile and respond quickly to customer needs.
 Through cooperation with banks or insurers, they sometimes grow at a rapid pace.